E-safety for Children

-Designated Safeguarding Lead: Mrs. L Haywood
+Designated Safeguarding Lead: Mrs. Haywood

 ICT is an everyday thing these days and we know that the children are on the computers and the internet all of the time.
-This is an important part of our new computing curriculum, however it is important that the children are aware of this at home as well.
+This is an important part of our new computing curriculum, however it is important that the you are aware of this at home as well.

 Here are some links to help you when talking about how to stay safe on the internet.
 They help the children to understand the dangers in a child friendly way.
 The link below takes you to a very useful site where the resources below are from.
 Please click on any of the titles below to take you to the useful resources.